jonniek/mpv-playlistmanager/README.md

   - Ex.
 Open 5th file from a 12file directory, press P, the remaining 7 are loaded to playlist
   - change boolean in settings for linux/windows
 - __Save playlist__(p)
-  - Saves the current playlist to m3u file, change filepath in lua to a path in your system
+  - Saves the current playlist to m3u file, change filepath in settings to a path in your system
 - __Move up__(UP)
   - Moves the currenly playing file backwards in the playlist queue
 - __Move down__(DOWN)